-Short-term investments, consisting primarily of bankers' acceptances, commercial paper, certificates of deposit, pooled temporary investments, Treasury bills and repurchase agreements along with bonds and stocks are reported at fair value in accordance with GASB No. 25.
+Short-term investments, consisting primarily of bankers' acceptances, commercial paper, certificates of deposit, pooled temporary investments, Treasury bills and repurchase agreements along with bonds, stocks and alternative investments are reported at fair value in accordance with GASB No. 25.

 Pooled temporary investments represent funds invested in a Custodian-managed discretionary short term investment fund.
 This fund invests in a variety of U.S. and foreign securities rated A-1 or P-1, or equivalent quality as determined by the Custodian.